 Alexandra Schaefers is a Pacific Northwest artist, poet and contemplative who makes work to understand and appreciate the human place in nature.
 She believes the more we appreciate the beauty of nature in and around ourselves the more society evolves to support humaness and care for fellow species and our shared habitat.
 Alexandra also teaches self-expression as a way to develop the compassion and wisdom that allow us to cultivate humaness.

 You can see Alexandra’s books and artwork by clicking here, check-out her most recent work and blog posts under the journal tab, find her photo diary here, and click here to find art learning resources.
-Thanks for visiting!
+Thanks for visiting, I hope you will stay in touch by signing up for my monthly newsletter!

 Alexandra was born and raised in Corvallis, Oregon.
 She attended Portland Community College and The Evergreen State College, studying post-modernism, performing and fine arts with a focus on language-as-art and graduated in 2009.